Causes of Depression in Women

 In the United States, approximately 15 million people are diagnosed with depression yearly.
 Unfortunately, most of them are women, and about 2/3 didn’t get the necessary support and help.

 Well!
-This article will let you know the major causes of depression in women.
+This article from Positive Reset Mental Health Clinic will let you know the major causes of depression in women.

 What is depression?

 Depression is an alarming and serious mood disorder that causes weird feelings of helplessness, hopelessness, anxiety, and sadness.
 It can be mild, moderate, and even severe, with the symptoms of restlessness, fatigue, crankiness, guilty, worthlessness, and more.

 Depressive women often show a loss of interest in pleasurable activities, including sex, lack of sleep, trouble concentrating, thinking, remembering, judging, cause weight loss or weight gain.
 Further, in severe cases, individuals tend to attempt suicide in result of experience toxic thoughts.

 Many biological and psychological factors can cause depression in women.
 However, here are some general causes of depression in women.

 - Sometimes, depression considers as a hereditary problem.

 - Early childhood traumatic and abusive events